lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 Test the upload first to see what the upload speed is like.
 You can use the /NC option in AzCopy to specify the number of concurrent copy operations.
 Start with the default value, then experiment with this setting to tune the performance.
 In a low-bandwidth environment, too many concurrent operations can overwhelm the network connection and prevent the operations from fully completing.

-AzCopy moves data to storage over the public internet.
-If this isn't fast enough, consider setting up an ExpressRoute circuit.
+AzCopy moves data to storage over the public Internet.
+If this isn't fast enough, consider setting up an [ExpressRoute](/azure/expressroute/) circuit.
 ExpressRoute is a service that routes your data through a dedicated private connection to Azure.
 Another option, if your network connection is too slow, is to physically ship the data on disk to an Azure datacenter.
 For more information, see [Transferring data to and from Azure](/azure/architecture/data-guide/scenarios/data-transfer).

 During a copy operation, AzCopy creates a temporary journal file, which enables AzCopy to restart the operation if it gets interrupted (for example, due to a network error).
 Make sure there is enough disk space to store the journal files.
-You can specify the location using the /Z option.
+You can use the /Z option to specify where the journal files are written.

 ### Load data into SQL Data Warehouse

-Use PolyBase to load the files from blob storage into the data warehouse.
-PolyBase is designed to leverage the MPP (Massively Parallel Processing) architecture of SQL Data Warehouse, so it is the fastest way to load data in SQL Data Warehouse.
+Use [PolyBase](/sql/relational-databases/polybase/polybase-guide) to load the files from blob storage into the data warehouse.
+PolyBase is designed to leverage the MPP (Massively Parallel Processing) architecture of SQL Data Warehouse, which makes it the fastest way to load data into SQL Data Warehouse.

 This stage has the following steps: